- University of Houston Law Center, J.D., 2003, Houston Business & Tax Law Journal

 Stephanie S. Rojo is Board Certified in Labor & Employment Law by the Texas Board of Legal Specialization and has been repeatedly named a Texas Rising Star.
-Stephanie’s practice focuses on representing employers and their managers and employees in discrimination and retaliation lawsuits and charges of discrimination, wage claims, suits for breach of contract and various employment-related torts, and suits for violation of state and federal statutes, such as the FLSA, the FMLA, WARN, and the Texas workers’ compensation retaliation statute.
-In addition, Stephanie regularly advises businesses on proactively avoiding employee complaints, non-competes and other contractual issues, and compliance with various employment statutes.
+Stephanie’s practice focuses on representing employers and their leadership in discrimination and retaliation lawsuits and charges of discrimination, wage claims, suits for breach of contract and various employment-related torts, and suits for violation of state and federal statutes, such as the FLSA, the FMLA, WARN, and the Texas workers’ compensation retaliation statute.
+In addition, Stephanie advises businesses on creating and updating employee handbooks and policies, proactively avoiding employee complaints, non-competes and other contractual issues, and compliance with various employment statutes.
+Stephanie also frequently represents business entities in a variety of commercial matters.

-- Obtained a jury verdict in 2007 for an employer in a Fair Labor Standards Act lawsuit for the alleged misclassification of an exempt employee.
+- Obtained a jury verdict for an employer in a Fair Labor Standards Act lawsuit for the alleged misclassification of an exempt employee.

-- Negotiated favorable settlements for a number of employers in lawsuits alleging breach of employment contracts; age, gender, national origin, disability, and other forms of discrimination; fraud; tortious interference; defamation; intentional infliction of emotional distress; etc.
+- Negotiated favorable settlements for a number of employers in lawsuits alleging breach of employment contracts, discrimination and harassment, fraud, tortious interference, defamation, intentional infliction of emotional distress, etc.

 Professional and Community Activities